 Kevin is a proud member of SAG-AFTRA.

-Kevin has his MFA in Theatre Pedagogy from Virginia Commonwealth University and currently serves as an Assistant Professor at The University of Wyoming.
+Kevin has his MFA in Theatre Pedagogy from Virginia Commonwealth University and currently serves as an Assistant Professor with the Case Western Reserve University/Cleveland Playhouse MFA program and Case Western Reserve Department of Theater.
 He is a certified teacher with the Society of American Fight Directors, and a Certified Teacher with the National Michael Chekhov Association.

 Focus on expression, dynamic physical storytelling, an overview of major theorists.